the Church of the Nativity built on the spot where Jesus was born.

-Since these periods, Zionism got steadily escalating; the Jews started coming back to Palestine.
+Since these periods, Zionism escalated; the Jews started to come back to Palestine.
 Researchers from abroad investigated the church.

 The church was damaged again by a big earthquake in 1927.
-It was restored by the aid from the United Kingdom.
+It was restored with aid from the United Kingdom.

-When Jerusalem became under control of Jordan after 1947, Jordan or Greek Orthodox repaired the church.
+When Jerusalem became under the control of Jordan after 1947, Jordan or Greek Orthodox repaired the church.

 There is always a long queue in front of the tomb of Jesus’ tomb; waiting time can be over 1 or 2 hours.